goreleaser/goreleaser/www/docs/cmd/goreleaser_completion_fish.md

 ## See also

-* [goreleaser completion](/cmd/goreleaser_completion/)	 - generate the autocompletion script for the specified shell
+* [goreleaser completion](/cmd/goreleaser_completion/)	 - Generate the autocompletion script for the specified shell